Literature: The Long Earth

 - Shout-Out: In-universe: the humans choose the name "Ham" for the troll child they're going to send into space for an experiment.

 - The airship Gold Dust has a crewman named Higgs.
 Doubles as a shout out to the LHC, as he's a bosun.
+(At least, this is the name he gives to Daniel.
+Helen doesn't believe it for a moment.)

-- Take a Third Option: when the Beagles are hunting Joshua, if he stays then they'll catch and kill him, but if he steps then the crossbow will kill him.
+- Take a Third Option: When the Beagles are hunting Joshua.
+If he stays then they'll catch and kill him, but if he steps then the crossbow will kill him.
 Luckily, Li-Li and Snowy have another idea: bring back his severed hand as proof that they killed him, while actually letting him escape.

 - Turtle Island: Second Person Singular